-This can unleash a continued creativity.
-We have seen how important it is to resort to multidisciplinarity and the integration and hybridization of organizational models and techniques.
-Due to the complexity of the Great Challenges, only the convergence and congruence of various techniques and methods can develop effective innovation.
-Reason, sense of purpose and authenticity become the driver of this organizational evolution.
+- pragmatic humanistic ethics, - integration of systemic intelligence and reason, - hybridization of coaching models on values, - health coaching session template become the driver of this organizational evolution.
 Furthermore, integrating Systemic Intelligence with Management by Values, allows to better define the philosophical (say ethical value-driven) core of the purpose.
 To align and share values in this system, it is useful to bring them to the fore and explore their profiles in the different players.
 We can even profile the different social characters, through Personality Intelligence.
-The Hawkins cycle of Systemic Team Coaching represents a very good way to implement Macoby's Learning Organization and Reich's Traction models.
+The Hawkins cycle of Systemic Team Coaching represents a very good way to implement Maccoby's Learning Organization and Reich's Traction models.
 The proposed technical tool to bridge the gap between the as-is and the to-be with respect to current organizational structures is the Cultural Transformation, an humanistic transformation applied to the ethical models linked to Values.
 To guide this complex operation, we must promote authenticity and transparency within the various social components that constitute the impetus for progress112.
 Pragmatism, ruthlessly dedicated to the investigation of reality, can inspire concreteness and precision.
 It will ensure the authenticity and effectiveness of the final action of purposeful alliances.
 This model brings together all the humanists who in recent decades have responded to the industrial social pressure.
 They have prevented the moral dislocation of individual values and preserved, if not improved, performance, co-generating effectiveness and well-being113.
 The so-called state of flow, of well-being and performance, has also been described recently114, and pushes towards authenticity and transparency, in order to unleash motivation and energy in the evolving corporate and social system.